OpenLMLab/LEval/README.md

 ```

 #### Step 2.
 Generate your prediction files
-To generate the output files, just modify one of the baseline scripts from the `Baselines` folder, e.g., `longchat-test.py/llama2-chat-test.py` which has the most similar input format with yours.
+We provide scripts to produce the results of baseline models reported in our paper in the `Baselines` folder named `<model name>-test.py`.
+To generate the output files with a new model, just modify one of the baseline scripts from the `Baselines` folder, e.g., `longchat-test.py/llama2-chat-test.py` which has the most similar input format to yours.
 Then replace the model name with your own model and run:
 ```
 python Baselines/<your model>-test.py --task_path LEval-data/Closed-ended-tasks/tpo.jsonl or (--task_name tpo)  --gpu 0 --metric exam_eval (exam_eval, ngram ,llm_eval, human_eval)
 ```